Decoloniality as an Exercise in Art and Management

 Translated from the Spanish by Pablo Abufom Silva

 Dagmara Wyskiel is a visual artist, the author of site-specific interventions, a performer, and curator and part of the artistic scene in Chile.
-She holds a PhD in Art from the University of Fine Arts in Krakow.
-She is the co-founder of Collective SE SALES Mobile Platform of Contemporary Art and the artistic director of the SACO Week of Contemporary Art in Antofagasta.
+She holds a PhD in Art from the University of Fine Arts in Cracow.
+She is the co-founder of the Collective SE SALES Mobile Platform of Contemporary Art and the artistic director of the SACO Week of Contemporary Art in Antofagasta.
 She was the main editor of the Chilean Triennial in 2009.
 She has conducted site-specific interventions and workshops in places such as the Valle de los Meteoritos in the Atacama Desert, the ALMA astronomical observatory, Lake Amargo in the Magallanes region, and in the Chilean Antarctica and many others.
 She has conducted several unique activities on salt pans in the Argentinean Andes, in public spaces in Manizales, Medellín, and Bogota in Colombia, London, and Castro in Chile.
-She presented her works at exhibitions in the United States, China, Mexico, Uruguay, Indonesia, and Argentina.
+She has presented her works at exhibitions in the United States, China, Mexico, Uruguay, Indonesia, and Argentina.
 In 2016, she received the Grand Prix at the 17th Asian Biennale in Bangladesh.

 Marcos Figueroa is a visual artist, independent curator, teacher, researcher, and architect.
 He lives and work in Tucuman Province, Argentina.